nohackjustnoobb/Only-Timetable/README.md

 [Only-Timetable-Plugin-Template](https://github.com/nohackjustnoobb/Only-Timetable-Plugin-Template)

 The template repository contains detailed instructions and boilerplate code to help you get started quickly.
 Follow the steps in the template's README to create and publish your own plugin for any transport provider or region.

+Plugins can be distributed and discovered through the built-in Plugin Marketplace in the app.
+If you want your plugin to be listed in the marketplace, submit a pull request to [Only-Timetable-Website](https://github.com/nohackjustnoobb/Only-Timetable-Website) with your plugin links.